OpenClaw-Inspired Self-Evolving Local-First IDE Workflows

 Why I Built My Own Instead of Using OpenClaw Directly

-This was a deliberate product decision, not a case of “not invented here” syndrome.
+This was a deliberate product decision driven by fit, security, and scope.
 The reasoning came down to four factors.

 Safety and Transparency